John and Abigail Adams

-John and Abigail Adams (stylized onscreen as John & Abigail Adams) is a 2006 television documentary film about John Adams, the 2nd President of the United States, and his wife Abigail Adams.
+John and Abigail Adams (stylized onscreen as John & Abigail Adams) is a 2006 television documentary film about American Founding Father and second President of the United States John Adams and his wife, Abigail Adams.
 Produced by PBS for the American Experience documentary program, it recounts the Adams couple's lives and partnership through both dramatizations and interviews.
 The film was directed by Peter Jones and written and produced by Elizabeth Deane, and it first aired on PBS in the United States on January 23, 2006.